 Worldwide crop loss is estimated annually to be USD 220 billion or 14.1% of crop loss due to plant disease.
-Crop loss can be caused by biotic organisms, including oomycetes, fungi, viruses, bacteria, nematodes, and viroids, as well as abiotic factors like the environment.
+Crop loss can be caused by biotic organisms, including oomycetes, fungi, viruses, bacteria, nematodes, and viroids or the more broader term: plant pathogens.

 While certain regions have better disease management (in North America, that number is closer to 10%), even 10% is a significant crop loss to farmers.
 You should be shooting to get 95% or more of the ideal yield from your farm.